conan-io/docs/tutorial/consuming_packages/different_configurations.rst

 You can store different profiles and use them to build for different settings.
 For example, to use a ``build_type=Debug``, or adding a ``tool_requires`` to all the packages you build with that profile.
-One example of a *debug* profile could be:
+We will create a *debug* profile to try building with different configurations:

 .. code-block:: bash
     :caption: <conan home>/profiles/debug